The Atheist Bible, CC-BY Fabian M. Suchanek

 The Candid Atheist

-Freedom of speech cannot be absolute, because speech can cause harm.
 There is thus a trade-off to be found between the freedom of expression on one hand, and the necessary restrictions on the other.
-In this trade-off, liberal moral frameworks, and Humanism in particular, tend to be on the liberal end of the spectrum.
-That is, they tend to prohibit only what causes immediate harm to others: People should not insult others, assert as facts claims that are provably false, threaten others, expose other people’s private information, or misuse intellectual property.
-However, it must be possible to debate and criticise religions33, governments, political parties, and ideologies.
+In this trade-off, liberal moral frameworks tend to be on the permissive end of the spectrum, in that they prohibit only what causes immediate harm to others: People should not insult others, assert as facts claims that are provably false, threaten others, expose other people’s private information, or misuse intellectual property.
+However, it must be possible to debate and criticize governments, political parties, ideologies, and religions107.
 Moreover, there shall be no censorship, i.e., it shall be possible to legally attack a piece of information only after it has been published, and not to suppress it upfront.
-In other words, liberal moral frameworks only ever protect people, not ideas, beliefs, or ideologies.
+In other words, liberal moral frameworks only ever protect people — and not ideas, beliefs, or ideologies.

-The reason for this position is that Humanism aims for human well-being.
-Humanism holds that a society can serve that goal better if its choices are informed by the truth.
+Humanism adheres to such a liberal view on freedom of speech.
+This is because Humanism aims for human well-being, and it holds that a society can serve that goal better if its choices are informed by the truth.
 The truth, in turn, is more likely to be discovered when a society can conceive, ponder, discuss, and criticize different points of view.
 This is because humans are not very good at coming up with perfect solutions to problems.
 It is unlikely that a given human-made system (or the human choice of a religious system, for that matter), is the optimal one.
-However, humans are very good at spotting the mistakes in other people’s solutions34.
+However, humans are very good at spotting the mistakes in other people’s solutions108.
 For this reason, the best path towards human well-being is more likely to be discovered in a society that allows for the open debate of competing ideas.

 It is unavoidable that in this process, people will also venture bad or even harmful ideas.
 However, Humanism holds that bad ideas cannot be defeated by trying to silence them or by wishing them away.
-Rather, bad ideas are best defeated by exposure, argument, and persuasion35.
+Rather, bad ideas are best defeated by exposure, argument, and persuasion109.
 Humanists hold that if a system (be it political, philosophical or religious) is good, then it will withstand any debate by its own virtue.
 Any system that truly aims for human well-being does not need to fear criticism.
 On the contrary, it must invite criticism, as it must aim to continuously improve itself.
-Converselely, it follows that any system that fears (or outright prohibits) criticism cannot have human well-being as its goal.
-It must have other goals (such as the maintenance of power for its leaders, or the accumulation of wealth for those in control).
+Conversely, it follows that any system that fears (or outright prohibits) criticism cannot have human well-being as its goal.
+It must have other goals — be it the maintenance of power for its leaders, the accumulation of wealth for those in control, or other motives.

 The prohibition of debate has a negative effect on human well-being: If one is not allowed to debate a system, then one cannot to find out if the system is not good.
 Much less is one able to change the system for the better.
 And thus, the abolition of the freedom of expression acts like a trap: While it is always possible to debate the limits of free speech in a system that allows free speech, it is usually no longer possible to debate the introduction of free speech in a system that has abolished it.
 History has plenty of examples, including Stalinism and Nazism.
 Hence, Humanism holds, we should care about freedom of expression while we still can.